 Efficiency is assessed based on the Auto Fund's administrative expense ratio.
 The ratio is total administrative expenses expressed as a percentage of net premiums earned.
 Administrative expenses are largely related to salaries and benefits, information technology and facilities costs.
-The Auto Fund achieved its target, realizing a 7.2% administrative expense ratio.
-Analysis of administrative expenses is provided in more detail in the Financial Results section.
+For the measure, external costs related to the systems transformation project have been removed from both the target and result.
+The Auto Fund did not achieve its target, realizing a 9.0% administrative expense ratio (9.3% when the impact of external digital transformation costs are included).